-• In October 2018, former U-M President Schlissel announced that U-M will pursue a path toward carbon neutrality.
+- In October 2018, then U-M President Schlissel announced that U-M will pursue a path toward carbon neutrality.
 A President's Commission on Carbon Neutrality was appointed and met in Fall/Winter 2019 to develop strategies and a timeline to achieve carbon neutrality in a fiscally responsible manner.
-A final report of recommendations was released by the commission in March 2021. https://planetblue.umich.edu/campus/goals/carbonneutrality/

-- The Radrick Farms and U-M Golf courses have extensive green certifications for their responsible land management practices, including the Washtenaw County Community Partners for Clean Streams, which specifically targets water quality.
+A final report of recommendations was released by the commission in March 2021. https://planetblue.umich.edu/campus/goals/carbonneutrality/ - The Radrick Farms and U-M Golf courses have extensive green certifications for their responsible land management practices, including the Washtenaw County Community Partners for Clean Streams, which specifically targets water quality.
 They also utilize expertise from the Michigan Turfgrass Environmental Stewardship Program (MTESP), the Michigan Clean Corporate Citizens Program, the ePar environmental management system and the Audubon Cooperative Sanctuary Program. - The UMAA Radrick Farms Golf Course and University of Michigan Golf Course were awarded the Clean Corporate Citizen (C3) designation from the EGLE in 2014 and 2015, respectively.
 According to Jim Sygo, formerly of EGLE, "Michigan's C3 program is one of the most rigorous and long-standing environmental stewardship programs in the nation, requiring facilities to have an active Environmental Management System; a strong environmental compliance history; and pollution prevention goals and measures in place."
-While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered this prestigious award worth mentioning. - In 2017, U-M expanded its MTESP to be the first Division 1 School to receive campus-wide certification.
+While the Radrick Farms Golf Course is outside of the urban area boundary, U-M still considered this prestigious award worth mentioning.

+- In 2017, U-M expanded its MTESP to be the first Division 1 School to receive campus-wide certification.
 MTESP certification is designed to encourage strategies to prevent pollution and recognize environmentally sound management practices.
-The program includes sections dedicated to promoting fish and wildlife habitat, indigenous vegetation and water quality protection. - UMAA updated the snow storage guidance document in December 2022 to meet current campus needs.
-In an effort to reduce negative impacts associated with snow storage on UMAA campus, EHS-AA developed improved general requirements for all approved snow storage sites on campus and also developed new site-specific requirements.
-In addition, EHS-AA met with appropriate parties (e.g., Athletics, Parking & Transportation) to review inspections of snow storage locations and discuss findings, if any. - In September of 2011, U-M President Mary Sue Coleman revealed several sustainability goals for the entire University.
+The program includes sections dedicated to promoting fish and wildlife habitat, indigenous vegetation and water quality protection. - UMAA updated the snow storage guidance document in December 2023 to meet current campus needs.
+In an effort to reduce negative impacts associated with snow storage on UMAA campus, EHSAA developed improved general requirements for all approved snow storage sites on campus and also developed new site-specific requirements.
+In addition, EHS-AA met with appropriate parties (e.g., Athletics, Parking & Transportation) to review inspections of snow storage locations and discuss findings, if any. - In September of 2011, then U-M President Mary Sue Coleman revealed several sustainability goals for the entire University.
 As efforts toward university-wide carbon neutrality progress, U-M continues to work toward its campus sustainability goals.
 One such goal is to reduce synthetic land management chemicals by 40% by the year 2025, as compared to a 2006 baseline measurement.
 These sustainability metrics are tracked on a calendar-year basis.
-For the 2022 calendar year, the use of synthetic land management chemicals has been reduced by 46%, as compared to the 2006 values. - In October 2015, U-M President Mark Schlissel reiterated the importance of the sustainability goals and especially the need for education and community awareness programs.
-U-M continues to make progress towards its 2025 sustainability goals.
-These are tracked on the Planet Blue and OCS web pages:
+For the 2023 calendar year, the use of synthetic land management chemicals has been reduced by 61%, as compared to the 2006 values (Figure 8).